 Birth injuries often occur as a result of errors made by medical professionals during delivery.
 Because of their negligence, your child may now suffer from life-altering or even debilitating health problems.
 We know that a lawsuit cannot turn back the clock or ease your family’s heartbreak.
-However, a birth injury lawyer at our Oakland, Napa, and Santa Maria, CA, firm can help you obtain financial compensation.
+However, a birth injury lawyer at our Oakland and Napa, CA, firm can help you obtain financial compensation.
 This money can help cover the cost of medical bills and any long-term assistance needed.
 At Bennett Johnson, LLP, our attorneys have decades of experience with personal injury law.
 In particular, Richard C. Bennett is certified as a medical malpractice attorney by the Association of Trial Lawyers of America (ATLA®).

 Types of Birth Injuries